top of page

 Zac Benedetti

-A pitcher and current Head Coach for HoJo 12U and 15U, he has coached at Fury Baseball Academy, Nashville Baseball Academy, and was a key player at Chattanooga University, contributing to multiple championships and leading in saves.
+A pitcher and current coach for HoJo 17U, he has coached at Fury Baseball Academy, Nashville Baseball Academy, and was a key player at Chattanooga University, contributing to multiple championships and leading in saves.

 Bryan Noonan